 Which bring us to the music.

 I always get a kick out of a stories that make me appreciate a subject matter or a subculture in which I hold next-to-no interest.
 I’m not very into hardcore rock music.
-I like some songs and bands but, despite my uncle’s best efforts, I’m just not anywhere close to being a metalhead, nor do I have any interest to be.
+I enjoy a handful of songs and bands but, despite my uncle’s best efforts, I’m just not anywhere close to being a metalhead, nor do I have any interest to be.
 But I’ll be damned if this novel didn’t have me nodding along to the music it was making me hear in my head.

 Kris put her fingers on the second fret, strummed, and while the string was still vibrating, before she could think, Kris slid her hand down to the fifth fret, flicked the strings twice, then instantly slid her hand to the seventh fret and strummed it twice, and she wasn’t stopping, her wrist ached but she dragged it down to ten, then twelve, racing to keep up with the riff she heard inside her head, the riff she’d listened to on Sabbath’s second album over and over again, the riff she played in her head as she walked to McNutt’s, as she sat in algebra class, as she lay in bed at night.
 The riff that said they all underestimated her, they didn’t know what she had inside, they didn’t know that she could destroy them all.